How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 • Plaintiff's evidence;

-• Request for the division of property of a married couple;
+• Request for division of property of a married couple;

 • Signature and date.

-In the text, the plaintiff specifies in detail what property is included in the total acquired property, forms and substantiates his claims.
+In the text, the plaintiff describes in detail what property is included in the total assets, forms and substantiates his claims.

-In addition to the application, the following documents must be prepared:
+In addition to the application, you must prepare the following documents:

 • List of common property, its value;

-• Papers that confirm the right to ownership;
+• Papers that confirm the right of ownership;

 • Receipt of paid duty;